24 Best Bug Tracking Tools in 2026

 1. Clicked on "About Us"

-2. Scrolled down & up
+2. Scrolled down and up

 3. Tried several times to click on "Contact Us"